zowe/docs-site/docs/user-guide/troubleshootinstall.md

 **Note:** If you clear the browser cache, you must add the URL to your trusted sites again.

+During runtime, the information message ICH408I may present identifying insufficient write authority to a number of resources, these resources may include:

+- `zowe/explorer-server/wlp/usr/servers/.pid/Atlas.pid`
+- `zowe/zlux-example-server/deploy/site/plugins/`
+- `zowe/zlux-example-server/deploy/instance/plugins/`

+**Note:** This should not affect the runtime operations of Zowe.
+This is a known issue and will be addressed in the next build.

 zLUX APIs exist but are under development.
 Features might be reorganized if it simplifies and clarifies the API, and features might be added if applications can benefit from them.h

 ## Troubleshooting installing the Zowe runtime